shuaitang/TPRU/README.md

 # TPRU
-The implementation of our proposed TPRU with the code for experiments on Logical Entailment task and Multi-genre Natural Language Inference.
+The implementation of our proposed TPRU with the code for experiments on Logical Entailment task, Multi-genre Natural Language Inference and Language Modelling.
 Both plain and BiDAF architectures are provided here.
 * [Learning Distributed Representations of Symbolic Structure Using Binding and Unbinding Operations](https://arxiv.org/pdf/1810.12456.pdf) - Shuai Tang, Paul Smolensky, Virginia R. de Sa

-(The model and the results in the paper are currently out-dated and we plan to update the paper soon.)

 ## Logical Entailment